 All of our courses are delivered by world-class, reputable, qualified, expert facilitators, who deliver practical, and useful learning solutions, in an interactive small group environment.
 All participants are provided with the INCOSE Systems Engineering Handbook Edition 4, comprehensive course notes, workshop workbook and supporting resources (e.g. pre/post course resources, learning aids, practice examinations for further study).

 Certification Training International (CTI) was established in 2008 as a subsidiary of Project Performance International (PPI).
 CTI’s goal is to become the industry leader in providing preparation and certification training to the world’s systems engineering professionals.
-CTI currently offers public training in Australia, India, Spain, South Africa, the Netherlands, United Kingdom and the United States of America, while on-site training is available on six continents.
+CTI currently offers virtually delivered public training in Europe, North America Oceania and South Africa, while on-site training is available on six continents.

 A systems engineer with more than three decades of experience in the aerospace industry specializing in systems integration and test of space qualified hardware.
 Mr. Mason’s career and education spans time spent in the United States Army, Lockheed Martin Space Systems Company and with Project Performance International.